 Key management personnel at the Company are the directors and officers of the Company.
-The remuneration of key management personnel during the quarters ended March 31, 2017 and 2016 is as follows:
+The remuneration of key management personnel during the periods is as follows:

-Three months ended March 31, 2017 Three months ended March 31, 2016
+Six months ended June 30, 2017 Six months ended June 30, 2016

+Director remuneration \$ 39,900 \$ 42,000

-Short-term benefits 1 \$ 199,862 \$ 133,899
+Officer remuneration \$ 344,743 \$ 310,254

-Share-based payments \$ 611,353 \$ -
+Share-based payments \$ 611,353 \$ 1,108,775

-Short-term benefits consist exclusively of salaries, bonuses, health benefits if applicable and consulting fees for key management personnel.
+Remuneration consists exclusively of salaries, bonuses, health benefits if applicable and consulting fees for key management personnel.

-Other than the amounts disclosed above, there were no short-term employee benefits or share-based payments granted to key management personnel during the quarters ended March 31, 2017 and 2016.
+Other than the amounts disclosed above, there were no short-term employee benefits or share-based payments granted to key management personnel during the quarters ended June 30, 2017 and 2016.

-In accordance with Item 1.9 of Part 2 of Form 51-102.F1 the Company has no ongoing contractual commitments with related parties, apart from those established under the employee-employer relationship.
-Short term benefits were paid or are payable to Virginia Uranium Inc. for services of the Chief Executive Officer, to Andrew MacRitchie for services of the Chief Financial Officer, to Forde Management & Associates Ltd. for services of the former Chief Financial Officer, to Cold Stream Exploration Ltd. for services of the Vice-President of Exploration and to Cathro Resources Corp. for services of the Vice-President of Operations.
-Other than the amounts disclosed above, there were no short-term employee benefits or share-based payments granted to key management personnel during the periods ended March 31, 2017 and 2016.
+In accordance with Item 1.9 of Part 2 of Form 51-102.F1 the Company has no ongoing contractual commitments with related parties, apart from those established under the employee-employer or service-provider relationship.
+Amounts are recorded at the exchange amount agreed between the parties.
+Remuneration were paid or are payable to Virginia Uranium Inc. for services of the Chief Executive Officer (\$161,355), to Andrew MacRitchie (\$75,000) for services of the Chief Financial Officer, to Forde Management & Associates Ltd. for services of the former Chief Financial Officer (nil in 2017), to Keewatin Consultants (2002) Inc. for services of Mr. Netolitzky (\$30,000), to Mr. P. Tredger, director, (\$9,000), to Cold Stream Exploration Ltd. for services of the Vice-President of Exploration (\$27,375) and to Cathro Resources Corp. (\$66,000) for services of the Vice-President of Operations.
+Other than the amounts disclosed above, there were no short-term employee benefits or share-based payments granted to key management personnel during the periods ended June 30, 2017 and 2016.